Siege of San Sebastián: Second siege

 After driving Soult back across the frontier, Wellington waited until the rest of the battering train and sufficient supplies of shot had arrived from England before he again turned his attention to San Sebastián: even with the increased resources now available to him, Wellington could only mount one formal siege at a time, whilst it was decided to plump for San Sebastian on the grounds that it was weaker, more accessible and open to resupply by sea.
-By 15 August the French commander, Rey had received some drafts from blockade running vessels but, even so, he only had 2,700 effective troops and 300 wounded in hospital.
+By 15 August the French commander, Rey, had received some drafts from blockade running vessels but, even so, he only had 2,700 effective troops and 300 wounded in hospital.

-On 19 August British supplies started to arrive, including additional engineering pioneers so that by 23 August the guns were ready to resume the offensive.
+British supplies started to arrive on 19 August, including additional engineering pioneers so that by 23 August the guns were ready to resume the offensive.
 By 26 August the British had established batteries for 63 pieces of artillery.
 On 26 August, 15 heavy cannon from the south and 48 guns from the east were blasting away, destroying towers and making more breaches in the walls.

 On 27 August, 200 men from Beagle, Challenger, Constant, and Surveillante rowed into the bay to the west and after a brief fight and a handful of casualties, captured a small island, Santa Clara.
 The British then moved six guns from Surveillante on to the island to establish a battery to enfilade the town and the castle.
 The French were dismayed as they had thought the island's sides were too steep to assault.

 The main breach in the east wall was almost 500 ft long with the towers at each end demolished.
 In the south a sap had been pushed forward to the glacis of the hornwork.

 Because the attack had to be made as the tide fell, it was scheduled for 11:00 am on 31 August.
 Another mine was exploded, which partly took down a wall, but also created a series of craters so that when the 5th Division made the assault from the south on the main breach.
 The soldiers dashed across the 180 yd from the trenches through the craters to the foot of the breach with little loss, but then the French opened a terrific fire.
 Again and again the men of the 5th Division rushed up the rubble-strewn breach, but they were cut down in swathes.